 This is a 1.5-mile segment of critically eroded beach that is partially within the area of influence of Jupiter Inlet.
 No projects have been conducted in this segment of critically eroded beach.
 Nourishment projects at Jupiter/Carlin have provided a degree of stability to the shoreline in this segment through longshore transport of fill.
-Despite this influence, the shoreline in this segment has continued to retreat.
-During a period of high seas in 2015, multiple dune cross-overs were damaged or destroyed and the dunes were severely impacted, increasing the vulnerability of the hurricane evacuation route State Road A1A.
-The County placed approximately 3,530 cy of sand from an upland sand source in February 2016 to restore the dune from 230 ft north of R20 to 300 ft north of R 21 to increase storm protection to upland infrastructure.
-The Department recently issued a major permit modification in 2018 to the Jupiter Carlin Beach Nourishment project to incorporate dune restoration between R19 and R26, and to include the Juno Beach Nourishment Project under one authorization.
+Despite this updrift littoral supply, the shoreline in this segment has continued to retreat.
+During a period of high seas in 2015, multiple dune crossovers were damaged or destroyed and the dunes were severely impacted, increasing the vulnerability of the State Road A1A, a hurricane evacuation route.
+The first county dune project placed approximately 3,308 cy of sand from an upland sand source in February 2016 to restore the dune from 230 ft north of R20 to 300 ft north of R21 to increase storm protection for upland infrastructure.
+The department issued a major permit modification in 2018 to the Jupiter Carlin Beach Nourishment Project to incorporate dune restoration between R19 and R26 (Segment II) and to include the Juno Beach Nourishment Project under a single authorization.
 The project will be referred to as the North Palm Beach County Comprehensive Shore Protection Project.
+The county conducted a feasibility study to evaluate various shoreline protection alternatives.
+The second dune restoration project in 2019 placed 4,935 cy of material between R20 to R21 to repair damages from Hurricane Irma (2017).
+The third dune restoration was completed in February 2020 between R19.8 to R21.
+The county completed the fourth dune restoration in April 2022, with the placement of approximately 27,595 cy of upland material along with salt tolerant plants between R19 and R26 to repair erosion damages from Hurricane Dorian (2019).
+The feasibility study has been completed and the selected alternative suggests a limited beach nourishment project would benefit this critically eroded area.
+A dune project to repair Hurricane Nicole storm damage is currently planned for the 2023/2024 construction season.